obrm/pricing-table/README.md

 In the `master` branch, the `PricingCard` component is a regular React component that includes the `Title`, `Price`, a list of `Feature` components and a `Button` components directly inside it.
 The parent `App` component imports the `PricingCard` component and uses it without passing any children to it.

 ### compound-components Branch - Compound Components
-In the `compound-components` branch, the `PricingCard` component follows the compound components design pattern.
-The component accepts children components, allowing for more flexibility in terms of composition.
-In this version, the `App` component imports the `PricingTable` component that holds the `PricingCard`, `Title`, `Price`, `FeaturesList`, `Feature` and `Button` components, and uses them as children of the `PricingCard` component.
+In the `compound-components` branch, the `PricingCard` component adheres to the compound components design pattern.
+By accepting child components, it offers increased flexibility in terms of composition.
+In this version, the `App` component imports the `PricingTable` component, which contains the `PricingCard`, `Title`, `Price`, `FeaturesList`, `Feature`, and `Button` components.
+These components are then utilized as children of the `PricingCard` component.

 To switch between the two versions, you can check out the corresponding branch in your Git repository.